Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Evaluation

-The spatial distribution within these intersections exposes a clear trend in repair difficulty.
-Cluster-class bugs dominate across most groups, comprising 39\% of the 135 bugs fixed by all agents, followed by Orbit (23\%), Nucleus (19\%), Sprawl (17\%), and Fragment (2\%).
-Fragment-class bugs remain exceptionally rare, appearing mainly in the \claudecode-only and all-agent combinations.
-Bugs with higher proximity—those in the Cluster and Nucleus categories—are consistently solvable across models, while spatially dispersed bugs (Orbit, Sprawl, and Fragment) are handled by fewer agents and require stronger reasoning capabilities.
+\begin{change} The spatial distribution within these intersections exposes a clear trend in repair difficulty.
+Cluster-class bugs dominate across most groups, comprising 65\% of the 69 bugs fixed by all agents, followed by Nucleus (14\%), Orbit (9\%), Sprawl (9\%), and Fragment (3\%).
+Fragment-class bugs remain rare, appearing mainly in the \claudecode-only intersection and the \claudecode and \codex pair.
+Bugs with higher proximity, those in the Cluster and Nucleus categories, are consistently solvable across models, while spatially dispersed bugs (Orbit, Sprawl, and Fragment) are handled by fewer agents and require stronger reasoning capabilities. \end{change}

-Cluster-class bugs dominate across intersections, showing that spatially localized repairs are consistently solvable by most agents.
-In contrast, Fragment-class bugs remain exceptionally rare, appearing only in a few cases, such as the \claudecode-only and all-agent overlaps.
-The largest consensus group, consisting of 135 bugs repaired by all four agents, represents the most stable subset of defects and reflects tasks that are broadly tractable for current models.
-Three-agent overlaps—particularly those excluding \qwencode, which account for 86 and 56 bugs—demonstrate that \claudecode, \codex, and \geminicli collectively handle a broader range of complex, multi-hunk scenarios.
-Nucleus-class bugs appear consistently across intersections, suggesting that moderate spatial dispersion remains within the reasoning capacity of most agents.
+\begin{change} Overall, Cluster-class bugs dominate across intersections, indicating that spatially localized repairs are consistently solvable by most agents.
+In contrast, Fragment-class bugs are relatively rare, appearing only in limited intersections, such as those unique to \claudecode and the overlap between \claudecode and \codex, underscoring the difficulty of highly dispersed repair scenarios.
+The largest consensus group, comprising 69 bugs repaired by all four agents, represents the most stable subset of multi-hunk bugs and reflects tasks consistently solved by current coding agents.
+Additionally, the three-agent overlap excluding \qwencode, which accounts for 94 bugs, demonstrates that \claudecode, \codex, and \geminicli collectively handle a broader range of complex, multi-hunk scenarios.
+Finally, Nucleus-class bugs appear consistently across intersections, suggesting that moderate spatial dispersion remains within the capability of most agents. \end{change}

-\header{Hunk Divergence as a Predictor of Agentic Repair Success} Figure~\ref{fig:llm_divergence_violin} presents a faceted violin plot showing the distribution of hunk divergence values for bugs that were successfully repaired (Pass) versus those that were not (Fail) across the four coding agents.
-Each facet corresponds to one agent, \qwencode, \geminicli, \codex, and \claudecode, with the y-axis representing hunk divergence, ranging from approximately -0.5 to 2.0.
-Within each facet, embedded boxplots show medians and quartile ranges.
+\header{Hunk Divergence as a Predictor of Agentic Repair Success} Figure~\ref{fig:llm_divergence_violin} presents a faceted violin plot showing the distribution of hunk divergence values for bugs that were successfully repaired (Pass) versus those that were not (Fail) across the four coding agents. \changeinline{Each facet corresponds to an agent, \qwencode, \geminicli, \codex, and \claudecode, with the y-axis representing the divergence of the hunk on the same scale across facets.} Within each facet, the embedded boxplots show the medians and quartile ranges.